-Four Suspects Named And Face Murder Charges In Flight MH17 Shoot Down
+4 Suspects Named And Face Murder Charges In Flight MH17 Shootdown

 - One of the suspects was named as Igor Girkin, a former colonel of Russia's domestic intelligence service and a commander of the army where the plane was downed in the self-proclaimed Donetsk People's Republic.
 "The rebels did not shoot down the Boeing," he told Reuters.

-- Another suspect, Sergey Dubinskiy, is a former officer of Russia's military intelligence service.
+- Another suspect, Sergey Dubinsky, is a former officer of Russia's military intelligence service.
 He was a deputy to Girkin in 2014 and led the territory's intelligence service.

 - Oleg Pulatov is a former soldier with the spetsnaz, an elite unit of the Russian military intelligence agency.
 Pulatov worked with Dubinskiy as deputy head of the intelligence service.